JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 The bootstrap design is deliberately **not** swept: it holds the raw combinational blob nobody intends to build, so sweeping it would fail timing pointlessly.
 It exists only to be measured.

+**The CLI driver stays thin.** `src/pipelinec` holds only argparse, argument validation/combination, propagating flags into module-level settings (`SYN.HIER_SYN_MODE`, `SIM.SET_SIM_TOOL`, ...), and a top-level sequence of named calls (parse → comb path → `SYN.DO_PIPELINED_BUILD` → write results → `SWEEP.PRINT_TIMING_FAILURES` → optional bitstream → optional sim).
+It defines no functions and no loops; every loop above lives in the module whose feature it drives.

 **Why a generated FSM needs no sweep support.** It holds non-volatile `Reg` state, so `CAN_HAVE_ADDED_LATENCY` is already False: the sweep treats it as an